Wallace Turnage

-Wallace Turnage (1846 – 1916) was an escaped slave who wrote a narrative that was published for the first time in 2007.
+Wallace Turnage (c.
+1846 – 1916) was an enslaved African American who recounted his story of repeatedly trying to escape brutal slaveowners before escaping to Union Army lines.
+He moved to New York City with his family and lived in economic poverty.
+He wrote a narrative about his life.
+It was published for the first time in 2007.

 He was born in North Carolina, and was the son of a fifteen-year-old female slave and a white man.
 He was sold multiple times and made repeated attempts to run away, and succeeded.
 He lived in New York and New Jersey, working as a waiter, janitor, glass blower, and finally as a watchman.

 His manuscript was passed on to his daughter, Lydia Turnage Connolly (1885 – 1984).
 After her death, it was another 20 years before it was published.
 In 2007, Civil War historian David W. Blight published A Slave No More: Two Men Who Escaped to Freedom, Including Their Own Narratives of Emancipation, the two men being Turnage and John M. Washington.

 A historic marker in Mobile, Alabama, reads as follows: